 Strategic Environmental & Energy Resources, Inc. ("SEER," or the "Company"), a Nevada corporation, is a provider of next-generation clean-technologies, waste management innovations and related services.
 SEER has three wholly owned operating subsidiaries and three majority-owned subsidiaries; all of which together provide technology solutions and services to companies primarily in the oil and gas, refining, landfill, food, beverage & agriculture, and renewable fuel industries.
 The three wholly owned subsidiaries include: 1) REGS, LLC (d/b/a Resource Environmental Group Services ("REGS")) provided industrial and proprietary cleaning services to refineries, oil fields and other private and governmental entities, which is included in discontinued operations for fiscal years 2019.
-REGS is solely engaged in building kilns after the industrial cleaning has been discontinued; 2) MV, LLC (d/b/a MV Technologies) ("MV"), designs and builds biogas conditioning solutions for the production of renewable natural gas, odor control systems and natural gas vapor capture primarily for landfill operations, waste-water treatment facilities, oil and gas fields, refineries, municipalities and food, beverage & agriculture operations throughout the U.S.; 3) Strategic Environmental Materials, LLC, ("SEM"), a materials technology company focused on development of cost-effective chemical absorbents.
+After the industrial cleaning was discontinued as of 2019, REGS continued with its manufacturing and assembly operations during 2020 and into 2021.
+These operations consisted primarily of building kilns and related equipment.
+The company expects to wind down REGS for all purposes and cease all operations in September 2021; 2) MV, LLC (d/b/a MV Technologies) ("MV"), designs and builds biogas conditioning solutions for the production of renewable natural gas, odor control systems and natural gas vapor capture primarily for landfill operations, waste-water treatment facilities, oil and gas fields, refineries, municipalities and food, beverage & agriculture operations throughout the U.S.; 3) Strategic Environmental Materials, LLC, ("SEM"), a materials technology company focused on development of cost-effective chemical absorbents.

-The three majority-owned subsidiaries include 1) Paragon Waste Solutions, LLC ("PWS"), 2) ReaCH4Biogas ("Reach"), and 3) PelleChar, LLC ("PelleChar").
-PWS is currently owned 54% by SEER, Reach is owned 85% by SEER and PelleChar is owned 51% by SEER.
+The two majority-owned subsidiaries include 1) Paragon Waste Solutions, LLC ("PWS"), and 2) PelleChar, LLC ("PelleChar").
+PWS is currently owned 54% by SEER and PelleChar is owned 51% by SEER.